Environmental Conservation in Sri Lanka

 Where will I stay?

-You’ll stay in a volunteer house looking out over the turquoise ocean, with historic Galle just 15 minutes up the road.
+You’ll stay in a volunteer house looking out over the turquoise ocean of Unawatuna Beach, with historic Galle just 15 minutes up the road.
 The house has a private garden, swimming pool and lots of shared communal space.

 When will I be working?